Inald/Frogger-Refactoring-2019/README.md

 ##### Singletons:
 ~~~~
 1) Singleton added for the BackgroundImage class.
-2) Singleton added for the HighScoreRW class to read and write highscores.
+2) Singleton added for the HighScoreRW class to read/write highscores.
 3) Singleton added for the StartMenu class as only created once and called
-   when the game starts and ends.
+   at the start and end.
 ~~~~
 ##### Factories:
 ~~~~